richstokes/hugo-aws-lambda/README.md

 ## Example deployment
 Once set up, updating your Hugo website with this infrastructure is as simple as running an S3 sync command. e.g.

-`aws s3 sync --delete /home/user/hugoSite/ s3://input.yourwebsite.com`
+`aws s3 sync --delete /home/user/hugoSite/ s3://input.yourwebsite.com/hugo`

 &nbsp;
 ## Requirements
 1. Input bucket should be named 'input.yourwebsite.com'
+2. Store your raw hugo files under s3://input.yourwebsite.com/hugo
-2. Website bucket should be named 'yourwebsite.com'
+3. Website bucket should be named 'yourwebsite.com'
-3. Create a redirect website bucket for 'www.yourwebsite.com' if needed
+4. Create a redirect website bucket for 'www.yourwebsite.com' if needed